This video answers the questions:

 There is no Hydroquinone in our products as it can lead to rebound hyperpigmentation.

-Our treatment is suitable for all skin types, but is designed specifically for darker skin tones where traditional treatments.
+Our treatment is suitable for all skin types, but is designed specifically for darker skin tones where traditional treatments are ineffective.

-We use very high strength tyrosinase inhibitors and peptides to treat the dark circles, as well as specialist dermarolling to.
+We use very high strength tyrosinase inhibitors and peptides to treat the dark circles, as well as specialist dermarolling for the eyes.

 2. PIGMENTATION REDUCTION: Results vary from person to person and cannot be guaranteed.
 Results for each person may also be non-linear, so you may see varying % reductions per treatment done.